 To follow global migration and food security issues on Facebook, go to Moving on Empty.

-- Professor, School of International Policy and Governance
+- University Research Professor and Professor, School of International Policy and Governance

 Wilfrid Laurier University